msryannhawkins/Crowdfunding_ETL/README.md

       *A "category_id" column that has entries going sequentially from "cat1" to "catn", where n is the number of unique categories
       *A "category" column that contains only the category titles

 To do this, we exported the category DataFrame as category.csv and extracted and transformed the crowdfunding.xlsx Excel data.
-We used this daya to create a subcategory DataFrame that had the following columns:
+We used this data to create a subcategory DataFrame that had the following columns:
     *A "subcategory_id" column that has entries going sequentially from "subcat1" to "subcatn", where n is the number of unique subcategories
     *A "subcategory" column that contains only the subcategory titles